ably77/gloo-mesh-singlecluster-argocd/README.md

 GitOps is becoming increasingly popular approach to manage Kubernetes components.
 It works by using Git as a single source of truth for declarative infrastructure and applications, allowing your application definitions, configurations, and environments to be declarative and version controlled.
 This helps to make these workflows automated, auditable, and easy to understand.

 ## Purpose of this Tutorial
-The main goal of this blog series is to showcase how Gloo Mesh components can seamlessly integrate into a GitOps workflow, with Argo CD being our tool of choice.
+The main goal of this tutorial is to showcase how Gloo Mesh components can seamlessly integrate into a GitOps workflow, with Argo CD being our tool of choice.
 We'll guide you through the installation of Argo CD, Gloo Platform, Istio, and finally, we'll explore the Gloo Mesh Dashboard.

 ## High Level Architecture
 ![High Level Architecture](.images/single-cluster-arch1.png)